rjworks/Project_310_individual/README.md

 ![4](https://media.discordapp.net/attachments/1001599683786981376/1047420906781282314/IMG_2658.png)
 ![5](https://media.discordapp.net/attachments/1001599683786981376/1047420907301392404/IMG_2659.png)
 ### New features documentation
  1. Dislikes - For this new feature, I used Axios to post the new dislikes count into our backend server.
 I also used Axios to get the dislikes count from our backend server.
 I used React Ionic for the new buttons and icons.
+Used React State to keep track of dislikes count and new dislikes being added.
  2. Comments - For this new feature, I used Axios to post and new comments into our backend server.
 I also used Axios to get the existing comments from our backend server.
 I used Ionic for the comments section and used prompt for adding new comments.
+Used React State to keep track of new comments being added and the existing ones.